vishwajeet-agrawal/Cannon-AI/README.md

 The board is an n x n board.
 The top-left corner point is the origin.
 The horizontal direction towards the right is the positive x-axis.
-The vertical direction towards up is the positive y-axis.
+The vertical direction towards down is the positive y-axis.

 #### Moving a Soldier
 To move a soldier from (1, 2) to (2, 4)